rk84/autofill/README.md

 ####More Information

-* Fuel items are automaticly added and sorted from low to high anytime a mod is added, changed, or removed.
+* Fuel items are automatically added and sorted from low to high anytime a mod is added, changed, or removed.
-* car, dielsel-locomotive and tank are loaded with fuel with highest fuelvalue. (+ tank includes ammos too)
+* car, diesel-locomotive and tank are loaded with fuel with highest fuel value. (+ tank includes ammos too)
 * Burners group: Burner mining drills, Stone furnaces, Steel furnaces, Burner inserters and Boilers work same as vehicles, but all fuel is divided to all "burners" that are in quickbar and hand.
 * Turrets group: Gun turrets are loaded with ammos (First in array first in use).
 Ammo is divided to all turrets in quickbar and hand.